murphye/envoy-sidecar-perf-istio/README.md

 ## 5) [Demo #2 (Achieving Low Latency at 10K RPS)](DEMO_2.md)

-This demo shows how the Envoy sidecar does not severely impact performance when the application is properly deployed and scaled.
+This **key** demo shows how the Envoy sidecar does not severely impact RPS and latency when the application is properly deployed and scaled.
 Load testing is done in accordance with Performance Requirements #1.

 ## 6) [Demo #3 (Achieving 28K RPS in a Saturated Cluster)](DEMO_3.md)